Bassetlaw (constituency): Current

-Further to the 2023 Periodic Review of Westminster constituencies which came into effect for the 2024 general election, the constituency has 20 wards from Bassetlaw District council:
+Further to the 2023 review of Westminster constituencies which came into effect for the 2024 general election, the constituency has 20 wards from Bassetlaw District council:

 Beckingham, Blyth, Carlton, East Retford East, East Retford North, East Retford South, East Retford West, Everton, Harworth, Langold, Misterton, Ranskill, Sutton, Welbeck, Worksop East, Worksop North, Worksop North East, Worksop North West, Worksop South, Worksop South East.

 The two small wards of Clayworth and Sturton were transferred to Newark.

 History

 The constituency was created in 1885 by the Redistribution of Seats Act.

 In March 2024, Cameron Holt was elected as the Member of UK Youth Parliament for Bassetlaw.

 History of boundaries

 The Bassetlaw Division (named after one of the ancient Wapentakes of the county) as originally created in 1885 consisted of the municipal borough of East Retford, the petty sessional divisions of Retford and Worksop and part of Mansfield petty sessional division.

 In 1918, the number of parliamentary divisions in Nottinghamshire was increased from four to five, with resulting changes in boundaries.
 Bassetlaw Division was now defined as containing the Municipal Borough of East Retford, the Urban Districts of Warsop and Worksop, and the Rural Districts of Blyth & Cuckney, Misterton and East Retford, with the civil parish of Sookholme from Skegby Rural District.

 In 1950, the five Parliamentary Divisions of Nottinghamshire were reorganised as six County Constituencies.
 Local government boundary changes in the 1930s now meant that Bassetlaw County Constituency was defined as comprising the Municipal Boroughs of East Retford and Worksop, the Urban District of Warsop and the Rural Districts of East Retford and Worksop.

 In 1955, the Urban District of Warsop was moved into the Mansfield constituency.

 The constituency's boundaries then remained unchanged until 1983.
 In that year, the town of East Retford and the neighbouring areas were transferred to the redrawn Newark constituency.
 Bassetlaw constituency then comprised Worksop and surrounding areas in the Bassetlaw district as well as the town of Warsop in the Mansfield district (see list of wards during this period below).
 There were no boundary changes in 1997.

 From 1983 to 2010, the constituency comprised the following Bassetlaw district wards: